A-Murchison/SharePoint-shortcuts/README.md

 In the below screenshot, you can see that the column with display name 'Test' has the internal name 'Test_x0020_Column'

 ![image](https://github.com/A-Murchison/SharePoint-Shortcuts/assets/17418214/b1d4904e-e217-4523-894a-f807abfca80e)

+## Requests
+Please raise any request as an issue and I'll do my best to create these for you.
+Open to give anything a go in JS or C#.